 - Spinal stenosis

-What should you look for when searching for a Spine Specialist or a Spine Surgeon?
+What should you look for when searching for a Spine Center Specialist or Surgeon?

 Spine patients need to be involved in their medical care.
 If you are allowed to choose your doctor, here are some tips that will guide you in choosing a spine specialist or spine surgeon: